 - Compression - A pre-sized, mass of rubber is set directly into the mold cavity and then squeezed into shape as the mold plates close around it.

-Insert MoldingWhen additional structure is needed in a component, rubber materials may be overmolded onto a substrate.
+Insert MoldingWhen additional structure is needed in molded rubber products, the polymer, or rubber, may be overmolded onto a substrate.
 A variety of metals including carbon steel, aluminum, stainless, brass and bronze can be used.
 Non-metallic, rigid materials, such as fiberglass and glass filled nylon, are also candidates.

 Molded rubber may be performed either mechanically or chemically bonded to an insert.
 Mechanical bond is the encapsulation of the substrate without the use of a secondary adhesive.
 A chemical bond utilizes an adhesive system to ensure an unyielding bond between the substrate and urethane.